YaoGroup/DIFFICE_jax/paper.md

 well-posed settings for inferring anisotropic viscosity.
-The derviation of the anisotropic SSA equations with the associated boundary conditions, and the additional loss terms in the cost functions for the well-posedness of the inversion are detailedly described in the `Anisotropic` subfolder under the repository.
-Clear examples are provided in the same subfolder to help users employ or further generalize the code.
+The derviation of the anisotropic SSA equations with the associated boundary conditions, and the additional loss terms in the cost functions for the well-posedness of the inversion are detailedly described in the `Anisotropic` subfolder under the Github repository.

-provide a wide range of example in the repository tutorial example using synthetic data for students,
-regular example using real data for analyzing small ice shelf advanced example using real data for analyzing large ice shelves
+To make the approach of inferring ice-shelf viscosity via PINNs more convincible, understandable and accessible to users in general, we provide a tutorial example that infers the ice viscosity from the synthetic data of ice velocity and thickness.
+Both datasets are created by solving the isotropic SSA equations and mass conservation equation with a given viscosity profile numerically via COMSOL Multiphysics.
+The COMSOL file is provided in the `Tutorial` subfolder.
+Users can freely generate the new synthetic data by changing the given viscosity profile and test whether the PINN algorithm can infer the correct viscosity profile as given from the synthetic data.
+We note that the tutorial example only contains the first four features of `pinnIceShelf`.
+For the last two advanced features: (5) extended-PINNs approach and (6) inversion of anisotropic viscosity, well-documented examples for selected ice shelves are provided in their corresponding subfolders to help users employ or further generalize the methods.

 additional feature to mention: (differentiable, meshless)